BeardedDonut/IR-Twitter-Crawler/README.md

 To search the created indexes use `QueryParser` and `IndexSearcher` class from the `Lucene` packages.

 ### NOTE:
-I excluded some cities from `Citis` list so that the program would terminate much sooner... uncomment the `FIXME` section for doing complete analysis.
+I excluded some cities from `Cities` list so that the program would terminate much quicker... uncomment the `FIXME` section for doing complete analysis.

 I also excluded some fetched tweets from the final project package to reduce the size of the project and the final zip file.